A Digital Nomad Guide to Milan

 Known as the art hub where artists meet regularly, enjoy their nightlife as well as exhibit within this neighbourhood.
 With beautiful parks and bold art galleries, it is a romantic and lively area to live in.
 Porta Venezia is also known to be a spot for the LGBTQ community as it offers many gay bars, too.
 This has also made it an attraction for younger generations and expats.

-How to find an apartment in Milan
+Find an Apartment in Milan

 Finding an apartment in Milan can be a horrific experience, especially if you’re looking for something cheap.
 One of the easiest options to consider that will make a huge difference in facilitating the entire process is going to an agency within your desired living location and having them help you find an apartment.
 However, this does come with an extra cost as you will pay an agency fee that can make the hefty price tag that comes with Milan rentals even more expensive.
 The best thing to do when deciding ongoing for an agency is to take a stroll in the neighbourhood until you find a place displaying rental properties and prices indicating that it is an agency.